-Portions of the registrant's definitive Proxy Statement for its 2022 Annual Meeting of Shareholders scheduled to be held on May 10, 2022, which will be filed with the Securities and Exchange Commission (SEC) not later than 120 days after December 25, 2021, are incorporated by reference into Part III of this Annual Report on Form 10-K. With the exception of the portions of the 2022 Proxy Statement expressly incorporated into this Annual Report on Form 10-K. With the exception of the portions of the 2022 Proxy Statement expressly incorporated into this Annual Report on Form 10-K.
+Portions of the registrant's definitive Proxy Statement for its 2022 Annual Meeting of Shareholders scheduled to be held on May 10, 2022, which will be filed with the Securities and Exchange Commission (SEC) not later than 120 days after December 25, 2021, are incorporated by reference into Part III of this Annual Report on Form 10-K. With the exception of the portions of the 2022 Proxy Statement expressly incorporated into this Annual Report on Form 10-K by reference, such document shall not be deemed filed as part of this Form 10-K.